Amazon (chess)

-The amazon, also known as the queen+knight compound or the dragon, is a fairy chess piece that can move like a queen or a knight.
+The amazon, also known as the queen+knight compound or sometimes the dragon (a name sometimes used for the princess) or the superqueen, is a fairy chess piece that can move like a queen or a knight.
 It may thus be considered the sum of all orthodox chess pieces other than the king (because it cannot castle and does not know when it is under threat via the check rule) and the pawn (because it cannot practice en passant).
 The amazon can force checkmate on an enemy king without the help of any other friendly piece.

 Chess moves in this article use A as notation for the amazon.

 Movement

 The amazon's movement combines those of the queen and the knight.
 Thus, it may move to any square on the same rank, file, or diagonal without jumping, or it may move to any of the nearest squares not on the same rank, file, or diagonal.

 History

 The amazon is one of the most simply described fairy chess pieces and as such has a long history and has gone by many names.
 (Note: Other names the piece has acquired include angel, ayanu, commander, crown prince, elephant, empress, general, giraffe, grand chancellor, maharajah, rettah, royal guard, superqueen, tetra queen, and wyvern.
 Also omnipotent queen, and terror.)
 It was first used in Turkish Great Chess, a large medieval variant of chess, where it was called the giraffe.
 Later, it was widely experimented with in the Middle Ages to replace the slow ferz, and it competed with the modern queen for this role; the modern queen eventually won out, as the amazon's power was deemed excessive.
 In Russia, the amazon persisted into the 18th century; some players disapproved of this ability to "gallop like the horse" (knight).
 The book A History of Chess by H. J. R. Murray, page 384, says that one Mr. Coxe, who was in Russia in 1772, saw chess being played with the amazon.

 The amazon is best known for its appearance in the chess variant Maharajah and the Sepoys, where it is the maharajah.
 It is royal and White's only piece.